 As a nexus of technology, mobile devices drive competing paradigms championed by such behemoths as Apple, Google, Facebook, and Microsoft®.
 Each of these giants has vested interest in the battles for device audiences.
 While Apple and Google are the two brand stewards of iOS and Android, respectively, React Native and Xamarin are products by the latter two that you can use to author apps that are increasingly native in design and function.
 Tech companies are heavily waging on this market to continue growing, and they are actively seeking the best and the brightest to buy into their vision of how to best service it.

 To be a full-stack mobile developer, you need to have an understanding, or vision, of the big picture in app development.
-This includes:

 If I had to choose the most desirable trait for a full-stack developer to have, it would be the ability to lead the project and effectively communicate understandable processes.
 Full-stack developers must set up repositories, project management tools like Jira, communication apps like Slack, and they must be familiar with diverse client frameworks, databases, APIs, and microservices.
 Ultimately, they must be able to support and influence project management decisions.
 Full-stack developers share many traits with the architect or project manager of an application in addition to client and server stack abilities.